discordjs/guide/guide/creating-your-bot/command-handling.md

 	async execute(interaction) {
 		await interaction.reply('Pong!');
-	}
+	},
 };
 ```
 :::
 ::::

-You have the `data` of your `ping` command, which defines the "structure" of the command.
-It defines how the command will look when a user tries to use the command in Discord.
+You have the `data` of your `ping` command, which defines the structure of the command.

 Below it, you have the `execute` of your `ping` command, which defines how you want your bot to reply to the `ping` command.

+By having the `data` and the `execute` in the same file, you can easily reference the `data` of the command while developing the `execute` function.
+For example, if the structure of command has a `STRING` option, then you know you can expect a `STRING` option in your `execute`.
+You can then access it by calling `interaction.options.getString()`.

 The `deploy-commands.js` file will import the `data` (structure) of the command for registration: